What is edible raw cookie dough?

 USA (in supermarkets nationwide): The Cookie Dough Cafe

-Looking for more places that serve edible raw cookie dough?
+Looking for more places that serve cookie dough that you can safely eat?
 You can find them on Glutto right here.

-Edible raw cookie dough is probably one of the easiest desserts you can make since you’re primarily mixing the ingredients together while completely eliminating the baking process.
+Making cookie dough that is safe to eat is probably one of the easiest desserts you can make since you’re primarily mixing the ingredients together while completely eliminating the baking process.
 Follow this recipe, which you can save on Glutto here.
-The most important things to keep in mind are: 1) making sure the flour is properly heated so it is safe for consumption and 2) mixing all the ingredients in the proper order so you can achieve the best doughy texture.
+The most important things to keep in mind are 1) making sure the flour is properly heated so it is safe for consumption and 2) mixing all the ingredients in the proper order so you can achieve the best doughy texture.

 - 1/4 cup brown sugar (tightly packed)